Physical Therapies and Devices

 Physical therapies, assistive and stimulation devices and mobility aids can help you to manage arthritis pain.

 Physical therapists can help you improve mobility, restore the use of affected joints, increase muscle strength to support joints, reduce pain, and maintain flexibility.
 A successful outcome depends on learning specific exercises from a physical therapist and practicing them at home regularly.
-Improvement is gradual, so ongoing practice is essential.
+Improvement is gradual, so ongoing practice of physical therapy for arthritis is essential.

 Occupational therapists are specialists who help people participate in the things they want and need to do.
 They can help you adapt your environment to fit your needs by suggesting assistive devices and teaching you how to use them or by showing you ways to perform daily activities with less pain.
-Some examples of tasks they can help you with include opening jars, carrying groceries, doing laundry, turning doorknobs and getting in and out of the car.
+Some examples of tasks they can help you with include opening jars, carrying groceries, doing laundry, turning doorknobs and getting in and out of the car making occupational therapy an investment in a better quality of life.
+An occupational therapist can also provide an audit of your home to help make your home safer and more arthritis-friendly.

 Chiropractic Care focuses on treating and preventing musculoskeletal conditions and their effects on the nervous system and general health.
 Chiropractors use physical manipulation, ultrasound, trigger point therapy and stretches to help keep the body aligned and provide pain relief.
 A chiropractic adjustment involves using the hands or a device to apply a controlled, rapid force to a joint to increase the range and quality of motion in the area being treated.
 Make sure to find a licensed chiropractor who has experience in treating people with arthritis.